The power of trees: Theorem

-\item The preceding construction can also be tweaked to obtain for every positive integer $k$, an $\aleph_1$-tree $T\s{}^{<\omega_1}\omega$ consisting of a finite-to-one maps (in particular, $T$ is $\mathbb R$-embeddable) such that $(T^k,{\s^k})$ is almost-Souslin and $T^{k+1}$ is not cmc. \item It may worth mentioning that it is an open problem whether every $\mathbb R$-embeddable cmc $\aleph_1$-tree is perfect.
+Such an almost-Souslin tree can be viewed as an instance of diamond whose square is an instance of uniformization. \item The preceding construction can also be tweaked to obtain, for every positive integer $k$, an $\aleph_1$-tree $T\s{}^{<\omega_1}\omega$ consisting of a finite-to-one maps (in particular, $T$ is $\mathbb R$-embeddable) such that $(T^k,{\s^k})$ is almost-Souslin and $T^{k+1}$ is not cmc. \item It is an open problem whether every $\mathbb R$-embeddable cmc $\aleph_1$-tree is perfect.
 An affirmative answer holds assuming $\ma$ \cite[Corollary~23B/41J]{fremlin1984consequences} or $\VisL$ or $\pmea$ \cite[p.~420]{MR1244382}, but the general case is open.
 A purported counterexample from $\diamondsuit^*(\omega_1)$ was constructed in \cite[Theorem~4]{MR679075}, but it is flawed in view of the fact that $\mathsf V=\mathsf L$ implies $\diamondsuit^*(\omega_1)$.
 The error was acknowledged in \cite[p.~20]{MR769446}. \end{enumerate} \end{remark}